|

 the Les Contamines Valley knowing that the Chamonix Valley was, in relative

+terms just around the corner.
 On the fireroad descent down I got to that state of mind where you almost

 wouldn't mind if you flatted or crashed because this would mean you could